EssaSaeed/Pokemon-Tower-Defense/README.md

 # Pokemon-Tower-Defense
-A sweet game I made in highschool
+A sweet game, in Python script form, that I made in highschool.